Martin Gugino, 75-Year-Old Buffalo Protestor Pushed By Police, Reportedly Unable To Walk & Has Fractured Skull

 Martin Gugino, the 75-year-old man who was shoved by the police while protesting George Floyd’s death, has received serious injuries as a result of his fall.
-On Tuesday, Gugino’s lawyer spoke with CNN and shared some new details about his client’s condition.
+On Tuesday, Gugino’s lawyer spoke with CNN and shared some new details about her client’s condition.

 Gugino’s attorney, Kelly Zarcone, recently detailed that her client had suffered a brain injury as a result of his June 4 fall at a protest in Buffalo, New York.
 Zarcone spoke with the media outlet on Tuesday to disclose that his injuries from that fall are still quite serious.